TheFauxDreamer/WebPod/README.md

 --------------------------------------------------------------------------

 ## Features
-None of the "iPod" centric features have not been tested.
+None of the "iPod" centric features have been tested.

 ### Core Functionality
 - **iTunes-Free iPod Syncing** - Manage and sync your music library to classic iPods without requiring iTunes